Nola Mutogo, Founder, Havilah Virtual And Marketing

 “My first memory of money was when my 8-year-old self decided to take control of her money situation.
 I got into a squabble with my father over pocket money.
 Everybody else in my class was getting a lot more pocket money from their parents and I was tired of getting the same amount of pocket money week after week.
 My father wasn’t particularly amused when I brought that up in our conversation.
 I probably should have let it go but I decided to make a statement.
 I ripped the crisp $2/$5 dollar note that was in my hand and that didn’t go as well as I thought it would.
 Long story short, I went to school drenched in tears with that two-dollar note in my pocket.
 I had to tape it together to make it work.

-My father taught me everything I know about money.
-As someone who worked in the banking/financial industry, my father was a stickler when it came to money.
-He wasn’t the handout type.
-Back then my sisters and I just thought he was too frugal but now I realise that he understood the value of money and he always tried to avoid misusing it.
 My parents instilled a lot of money principles in us and one of the biggest was the power of generating your own income.
-My parents built a successful business and I watched how that impacted our family’s finances and empowered them to pursue new opportunities.
+My parents built a business and I watched how that impacted our family’s finances and empowered them to pursue new opportunities.

 When I was in my teens, I realised that the only way I was going to get enough money to do what I wanted was to come up with ways to make money grow.
 So, I did.
 I started saving my pocket money.
 It gave me a sense of freedom because I didn’t have to continually ask my parents for money to buy things that I needed.
 I would save to buy what I wanted without having to answer too many questions.